robocode-dev/tank-royale/sample-bots/csharp/assets/ReadMe.md

-# Sample bots for Robocode Tank Royale for the .Net platform
+# Sample bots for Robocode Tank Royale for C# / .Net

-This directory contains sample bots for Robocode Tank Royale developed for .Net 5 and newer.
+This directory contains sample bots for Robocode Tank Royale developed for C# programming language and .Net platform.

 ## Requirements for running the sample bots